One notable Morse key was what is often termed the RAF 'Bathtub' key in view of its rather unusual shape.

 Electronic Waveforms: sine square, rectangular, triangular, sawtooth (ramp)

 The Bathtub Morse key has a rather unusual construction.
 The key mechanism is totally enclosed in a two part Bakelite housing that has similarities to a bathtub and this gave rise to its name.

-The key mechanism is actually attached to the top of the enclosure and it operates upside down.
-Inside are the usual adjustments for gap and tension.
+The key mechanism was actually attached to the top of the enclosure and it operated upside down.
+Inside were the usual adjustments for contact gap and tension.

-There is also sealing around the point where the operators handle or knob enters the main housing - a leather diaphragm is used which gives integrity to the spark / gas protection whist also allowing movement.
+There was also sealing around the point where the operators handle or knob enters the main housing - a leather diaphragm was used which gives integrity to the spark / gas protection whist also allowing movement.